dlwub/book-store/README.md

 # Book Store

-> The Bookstore is a website built with React and Redux that allows to display a list of books, add a book, and remove a selected book.
+> The Book Store is a website built using React and Redux.
+It has the functionality to display a list of books fetched from Bookstore API, add a book, and remove a selected book.

 ## Built With